rururu/rete4frames/doc/language.md

 If the test is absent, the pattern matching (not matching) is sufficient for the condition fulfilment.
 The positive (not negative) condition can be preceded with a variable which is used in a right hand side of rule in calls to functions "modify" and "retract".
 A value of the such variable is a fact that have been matched with the pattern.
-The negative condition is fulfilled if the pattern does not match any fact in the working memory and following tests are true if supplied.
+The negative condition is fulfilled if the pattern does not match any fact in the working memory and following test is true or not nil if supplied.
 Example of the condition:
 ```
   (avh a color v blue h ?c5